nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 SoftDevice Controller
 =====================

+.. rst-class:: v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0

+DRGN-11963: LL control procedures cannot be initiated at the same time The LL control procedures (LE start encryption and LE connection parameter update) cannot be initiated at the same time or more than once.
+  The controller will return an HCI error code "Controller Busy (0x3a)", as per specification's chapter 2.55.

+  **Workaround:** Do not initiate these procedures at the same time.

 The following known issues and limitations have been moved from :ref:`SD Controller's changelog <nrfxlib:softdevice_controller_changelog>` for the |NCS| v1.4.0 release.

 .. rst-class:: v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0